AzureIoTGBB/IoT-Hub-MQTT-Broker-Tutorial/README.md

 # MQTT Broker to Azure IoT Hub Tutorial

-NOTE: This repo is currently "work in progress".
+**Please Note this repo is currently "work in progress". **

+**CAVEAT: This sample is to demonstrate azure IoT client concepts only and is not a guide design principles or style.
+Proper exception management is omitted for brevity.
+Please practice sound engineering practices when writing production code.**

 This tutorial will walk you through the following steps:
 1) Create and configure an MQTT Broker (VerneMQ) in an Azure Ubuntu Linux VM.